timrichardson/Prime-Ubuntu-18.04/README.md

 visit http://www.rust-lang.org
 and follow the installation instructions.
 It's one line.
 The rust website urges you to install it this way and it's what I did.
-However, I did test the build once using the Ubuntu rust pacages, and it worked fine.
+However, I did test the build once using the Ubuntu rust packages, and it worked fine.
 (install from apt: `sudo apt install rustc`)

 also, properly install the nvidia drivers the standard ubuntu way, from Additional Drivers